 While dollar-cost averaging is a great play, I’d also recommend keeping a bit more cash on the sidelines.

 Ensure you are saving money for emergencies, but also (if you can), keep some on the side for purchasing power when the stock market is on sale.

 Don’t try to time the bottom of the market, you’ll fail at it 99% of the time.

 But, when things are on decline for awhile, you may want to purchase something extra or more of a particular fund when it’s cheaper.

 There is nothing wrong reading financial publications from time to time, but holy hell steer clear of most during bear markets.

-But it can mess with your head and cause you to panic sell or make rash decisions.
+But it can mess with your head and cause you to panic sell or make rash decisions about your investments.

 Do yourself a favor, limit your consumption or at least read with a grain of salt so you won’t make investing decisions based on articles.